GitHubsuhail96/ATM-Transaction-Analysis-using-/README.md

 forecasting model for ATM network is a challenging task.
 Also, the chronological cash demand for every ATM fluctuates with time and often superimposed with non-stationary behaviour of users.

+Now a days ATM withdrawl is less comparing to the year by year, reason is more online transaction is available now a days.